markormesher/semver-tagger/README.md

 Setting the `-a` flag (or no version type flag at all) will cause the tool to determine the tag type automatically.
 The logic applied minimal:

+- If there have been no commits since the last tag, no tag is applied.
+- Otherwise, if all commits since the last tag are non-code commits, no tag is applied.
-- If the latest tag is an RC, apply an RC tag.
+- Otherwise, if the latest tag is an RC, an RC tag is applied.
-- Otherwise, if all commits since the last tag are chores, fixes or CI-related (as defined by the regex in `main.go`), apply a patch tag.
+- Otherwise, if all commits since the last tag are patch commits, a patch tag is applied.
-- Otherwise, apply a minor tag.
+- Otherwise, a minor tag is applied.

 Automatic version detection will never create a major tag or remove the RC counter.

+Non-code and patch commits are defined by the regexes in `main.go`.